owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 1. Review and Merge the Pull Request

-1. Create a GitHub release "X.Y.Z" from "main":
+1. Create a GitHub release "X.Y.Z" from `main`:
      - GitHub > Releases > Draft new Release
        - **Choose a tag**: X.Y.Z (this will create a tag)
        - **Target**: main